Zi-Lab/zTrack/README.txt

                   Assuming the number of available cores is num_cores_sys, zTrack uses num_cores_sys - 1 by default.

-The functions zTrack_2d and zTrack_3d return a cell_track cell array.
+The functions 'zTrack_2d' and 'zTrack_3d' return a 'cell_track' cell array.
-For a cell labeled as l1 in frame t1, cell_track{t1}(l1) specifies the ID of the parent cell being tracked at frame t1-1.
+For a cell labeled as 'l1' in frame t1, cell_track{t1}(l1) specifies the ID of the parent cell being tracked at frame t1-1.
 If the cell is newly born and lacks a tracked parent, it is denoted by '0'.